Swinging between shine and shadow: Theoretical advances on thermally-activated vibropolaritonic chemistry (a perspective): Cavity-induced modifications of ground-state chemical kinetics: Experimental observations of vibropolaritonic chemistry

 A prominent step forward towards the utilization of VSC in mode selective chemistry can be found in Ref. \onlinecite{Pang2020}.
 There, Pang and collaborators coupled several vibrational modes of mesitylene and other charge transfer donors to resonant cavity modes and measured the equilibrium constant of the complexation reaction with iodine.
 They found that coupling to modes with the $A'$ irreducible representation of the $C_{3h}$ symmetry group resulted in deceleration, while coupling to $E'$ modes produced acceleration.

 All these results, summarized from more experimentally oriented perspectives in Refs. \onlinecite{Hirai2020,Nagarajan2021}, indicate that the EM mode is effectively modifying the energetic landscape of the ground electronic state, consistent with some of the notions of polariton formation.
-However, despite several laboratories generating these results, other experimental groups have highlighted difficulties in measuring those kinetic effects using prescriptions from the Ebessen school.\cite{Imperatore2021,Simpkins2021,Wiesehan2021}
+However, despite several laboratories generating these results, other experimental groups have highlighted difficulties in measuring those kinetic effects using prescriptions from the Ebbesen school, from which most successful vibropolaritonic chemistry experiments originated.\cite{Imperatore2021,Simpkins2021,Wiesehan2021} This might change though; recently, a preprint by Ahn at Bilkent University, Herrera at the Universidad de Santiago de Chile and Simpkins at the U.S. Naval Research Laboratory reported VSC-mediated rate suppressions for the nucleophilic addition of cyclohexanol to phenyl isocyanate using tetrahydrofuran as the solvent.\cite{Ahn2022} By separately tuning the cavity to the \chemfig[atom sep=2em]{N=C=O}, \chemfig[atom sep=2em]{C-H} and \chemfig[atom sep=2em]{C=O} stretching modes, the researchers were able to investigate, in the same system, resonant couplings to the reactant, solvent and product modes respectively, with the first case giving the largest rate deceleration of $\sim$ 80 \%.
+However, it is worth noting that, unlike most reactions earlier studied, this reaction has a lower activation barrier of less than twice the reactive vibrational frequency (in fact, in an independent experiment performed outside of a cavity, it was shown to be catalyzed by infrared laser excitation of the reactive mode\cite{Stensitzki2018}).

 Needless to say, attaining rational vibropolaritonic chemistry would entail a revolution in all of chemistry as it would provide an ultimate form of heterogeneous catalysis.
 Because of this reason, the development of a conceptual framework under which the architectures of cavities and the optimal reaction conditions can be designed has become a prominently appealing endeavor.
+This framework should ideally model the following \textit{conditions} under which vibropolaritonic chemistry experiments were conducted:\cite{YuenZhou2021}